 By Bobby Derie

 Bio: Bobby Derie is the author of Sex and the Cthulhu Mythos (2014, Hippocampus Press) and The Complete Letters of Robert E. Howard – Index and Addenda (2015, Robert E. Howard Foundation).
-Trapped in a cubicle all day, by night he keeps busy with writing and research projects to keep from going insane.
+He finds his outlet in nonfiction because his fiction is unpublishable.